What is the bench press?

 Make shoulder-width apart grip and lift the rod from the bench rack.
 Just like other variations, lower the weight towards your chest nipples, and after that, lift the rod gently away to starting position and repeat reps as you want.

 Bench press also has injury risks.
 Labral and pec tears are common in gyms due to b-press.
 Perhaps pectoral tear is the sun injury risk of bench press.
 Moreover, shoulder and biceps-related injuries are associated with bench presses variants or workouts.
 Injuries during this workout mostly happened due to a person’s own mistakes.

 Lifting heavy and bad lifting methods in the bench press is the main contributor in muscles related injuries.
 (1)

 1. Don’t be in a hurry.
 Never use speed in this exercise.
 Lift and lower the barbell with slow speed by using your strength (not gravity).

-2. Do not lift too much heavy weight.
+2. Do not lift too much heavyweight.
 Know your limit.
 Everybody has a limit.
-Lift a moderate weight that you can put on the bench stand after performing the bench press.
+Lift a moderate weight that you can put on the bench stand after performing the b-press.

 3. Prefer to do the workout with your friend that may be useful for you during exercise.

 4. Do not use weak barbells that have risks of breakage during the workout.

 5. If you have a gym instructor, then do this exercise with that person’s guide.